 So modernity is not a moral vacuum.
 The error of pre-modernity was not that it had a notion of the good but that its notion of the good was too constrictive.
 In truth, we inhabit a world overflowing with value, teeming with permissible permutations of the good awaiting incarnation in the lives of individual self-authors.
 It follows that the proper stance toward the death of God is neither despair nor elation, but cautious optimism.
 We should embrace autonomy and authenticity, while remaining cognizant of the truth that we are not disembodied souls floating free of all contingency and therefore at liberty to latch on to whatever ends strike our fancy.
 We have the responsibility to use our freedom well.

-In conclusion, Nietzsche clearly grasped the immensity and the opportunity of the changes afoot in our society.
-Wrestling with Nietzsche is thus imperative for those who live in the world that he described so clearly.
-If we are to navigate modernity we must chart a middle way between a unitary good that would undercut our diversity and individuality and a purely subjective good that would replace moral freedom with moral anarchy.
+In conclusion, Nietzsche clearly grasped the immensity and the potential of the changes afoot in our society.
+Wrestling with Nietzsche is thus imperative for those who must live in the world that he so memorably limned.
+Yet if we are to navigate modernity we must chart a middle way between a unitary good that would undercut our diversity and individuality and a purely subjective good that would replace moral freedom with moral anarchy.
 In so doing, we can redeem the promise of modernity and avoid the slide to subjectivism.

 Linker, Damon.
 “Why Would a Young Person Today be Religious?”
 The Week, http://theweek.com/articles/447742/why-young-person-today-religious.
 Accessed 15 April 2017.